iximiuz/labs-content-samples/sample-tutorial/index.md

 # EMBEDDED CHALLENGES
 #
-# Challenges to "embed" into the tutorial's text using ::card-challenge:: component.
+# Challenges to "embed" into the tutorial's text using ::card:: component.
-# See ::card-challenge:: components in the markdown below for usage examples.
+# See ::card:: components in the markdown below for usage examples.
 # Note: every challenge identifier here is exactly the same as
 # in the challenge's URL but with - replaced with _ (underscore).
 # You can embed any challenges from the https://labs.iximiuz.com/challenges catalog.